Have you been looking for the ultimate Italian pasta salad recipe? Our salad recipe is veggie packed and kid-approved.

-Italian pasta salad is popular to serve during the warm months of the year at backyard BBQ and covered dish events in the U.S. Chopped up vegetables, meats and cheese are added to a base of cold pasta.
-The salad is tossed together with a vinegar and oil based Italian style dressing and is served chilled.
+This recipe is popular to serve during the warm months of the year at backyard BBQ and covered dish events in the U.S. Chopped up vegetables, meats and cheese are added to a base of cold pasta.
+This recipeis tossed together with a vinegar and oil based Italian style dressing and is served chilled.

 - Pasta: a shape that will hold the dressing well like rotini or fusilli